cointop-sh/cointop/README.md

 - Q: Does cointop do mining?

-  - A: Cointop does not do any kind of mining.
+  - A: Cointop does not do any kind of cryptocurrency mining.

 - Q: How can I run the cointop SSH server on port 22?